ekalbers/data-structures-and-algorithms/python/code_challenges/stacks_and_queues/README.md

 ### Queue
 - enqueue
-  - make self.back equall to a new node with self.back as `next` parameter
+  - make self.back equal to a new node with self.back as `next` parameter
 - dequeue
   - traverse through queue using current variable until current.next is none
   - also track last node with last variable through traversal